wavestoweather/AD_Sensitivity_Analysis/README.md

 simulation and the number of tracked parameters and model state variables.
 Be aware that you have to have compiled the program with target `timing` first!

-At last you can plot all input data, which may take a while the first time, with
+At last you can plot all input data, which may take a while the first time.
+First, you need to download and extract it.
+The script `exe_scripts/download_additional_data.sh` does this for you.
+Then you can plot the data with
 ```
 python plot_cosmo.py \
     --pollon 160 \